Xicano619/Responsive-Porftfolio/README.md

 # Responsive-Portfolio
 ##### OVERVIEW
-The portfolio is a ever transforming live document of the journey surfing through the field.
+The portfolio portrays the story behind the journey of coding.

 # AboutMe Page
 This file is completely designed using BootStrap grids: navbar, main, and footer.
 This file's content proliferates who I am.